 - "S" System (European Sankey): Many import beers.
-Used by breweries such as: Heineken, Becks, and Amstel Light
+Used by breweries such as: Heineken, Stella, and Amstel Light.

 - "A" System (German Slider) : Many German beers.
 Used by breweries such as: Spaten, Warsteiner, and Paulaner.

 - "M" System: Is recently introduced to the U.S. market.
 Body is the same as the German Slider, but the probe configuration is unique.
-Used by breweries such as: Schneider, Aventinus, and Einbecker.
+Used by breweries such as: Schneider Weisse, Aventinus, and Einbecker.

 - "G" System: This system gets its name from the English developer, Grundy.
-Used by breweries such as: Bass, Boddingtion’s, Caffrey’s and Anchor Steam.
+Used by breweries such as: Boddingtons and Caffrey’s.

 - "U" System: This system takes its name from the English manufacturer UEC.
 Used by breweries such as: Guinness and Harp.

 - KeyKeg System: One way keg valve system utilized by import and craft breweries.

 Home Brew: Ball lock fittings used for home brew tanks.

 Please see to our comprehensive keg coupler cross reference listing for additional beers.